 Where does the data come from?

-But there are circumstances where this isn't the case and there is a large temperature difference in a very small area.
-The likely culprit: COASTAL UPWELLING.
+But there are circumstances in which this isn't the case and there is a large temperature difference in a very small area - namely coastal upwelling.

-In some areas more than others — good fishing grounds typically are found where upwelling is common — this natural phenomenon is responsible for freezing cold water in the surf that isn't picked up by the satellite.
-Simply due to the fact it averages temperature over a larger area than the cold pocket.
+In some areas more than others (good fishing grounds typically are found where upwelling is common) this natural phenomenon is responsible for cold water in the surf that isn't picked up by the satellite, due to the fact it averages temperature over a larger area than the cold pocket.

-Wind blowing in specific directions pushes warmer surface water offshore, in turn drawing up cold water from the depths to the surface, right next to the coast.
+Wind blowing in certain directions relative to the coastline pushes warmer surface water offshore, in turn drawing up cold water from the depths to the surface, right next to the coast.

-Note: direct offshore wind doesn't equal surface water moving directly offshore, due to the Coriolis Effect.
+Direct offshore wind doesn't equal surface water moving directly offshore, due to the Coriolis Effect.
 Wind blowing diagonally offshore will cause the largest upwelling.

 The deep water tends to be rich with nutrients, great for diverse marine life!
 But awful for the surfer with a thinner wetsuit.

-We might not be able to do anything about it, but your feedback having actually been at the location is always valuable.
+We might not be able to do anything about it, but your feedback from anyone on the ground is always valuable.